nouremara/my_cpp_doubly_linked_list/README.md

 # my_cpp_doubly_linked_list
-> Implementation of Own String Class
+> Implementation of Own Doubly Linked List Class

- In this presents an implementation of a class named `util::list`.
+ In this repository, I have an implementation of a class named `util::list`.
 This class behavior is a simplified implementation of the `std::list`.
 Class `list` represents a container which organizes stored objects with a so-called doubly linked list.
 A doubly linked list is basically a list of nodes which are connected among each other.

  The doubly linked list data structure is implemented as shown in the following figure: